Building your freelance proofreader website

 Copyright notices

-Your website content automatically belongs to you when you create it, but a simple copyright notice can still be helpful.
+In the UK, your website content automatically belongs to you when you create it, but a simple copyright notice can still be helpful.
 This usually appears in the footer and usually includes your name or your business name and the year.
 For example, this is mine:

 Copyright © 2018–2026 Sarah Barter • All rights reserved